yedhink/dotfiles_ikigai/README.md

 These macOS dotfiles are the culmination of my ongoing quest to craft a sensible, mostly terminal-based dev environment — because if I’m gonna stare at a screen all day, it better be efficient.
 Over the years, I've undergone several evolutionary leaps:

+- `linux → macOs`: such is life - but no complaints whatsoever - more productive i'd say.
 - `zsh → fish`: because who doesn't like autocompletions that feel like mind-reading?
 Plus my zsh env was becoming slow af.
-- `vim → vscode → neovim+tmux`: went full circle but landed back a place which feels like home.
+- `vim → vscode → neovim+tmux`: went full circle but landed back at a place which feels like home.
 - `urxvt/st → ghostty`: because bare metal performance in macOs plus smart memory consumption matters!
-A newly opened terminal should display it's prompt under 1 second, Ghostty does that elegantly.
+A newly opened terminal should display it's prompt under 1 second, and Ghostty does that elegantly.

 Once upon a time, I was a proud `ricer`, tweaking every pixel and obsessing over font ligatures.
 But enlightenment struck — I now optimize for productivity, not just aesthetics.
 So, am I a ricer?
 Nope.
 A minimalist?
 Not quite.
 Just a dev who wants the fastest, smoothest workflow without unnecessary bloat.